Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification

-According to the experiment settings in Subsection B, the quantitative assessments based on all models are reported in Tables V-VII, from which it can be seen that the proposed SaCL2DNN, SSCL2DNN and SSCL3DNN models can provide better classification performance than other considered models.
-First of all, three special gate mechanisms make it possible for ConvLSTM to take full use of both the spatial and spectral information of HSIs than CNN that operated by the traditional method based on the sliding window.
-What's more, the implementations of the gate mechanisms in ConvLSTM are extended from one-dimensional to multi-dimensional convolution operation, which enables ConvLSTM to better preserve and capture the spatial context information of HSIs, and fuse the spatial and spectral information more effectively than LSTM.
-Specifically, on the one hand, Compared with 2-D CNN, the proposed SaCL2DNN model improves OA, AA, and \(\kappa\) by 0.86\%, 0.37\%, and 0.99\%, respectively, when considering the Indian Pines data set.
-As for the Salinas Valley data set, the improvements of OA, AA, and \(\kappa\) are 5.03\%, 5.13\%, and 5.59\%, respectively.
-And for the University of Pavia data set, the gains of OA, AA, and \(\kappa\) are 4.80\%, 4.42\%, and 6.08\%, respectively.
-It should be pointed out that it is the loss of the spatial information that leads to unsatisfactory classification results for SVM and SaLSTM.
+According to the experiment settings in Subsection B, the quantitative assessments based on all models are reported in Tables VI-VIII, from which it can be seen that the proposed SSCL2DNN and SSCL3DNN models can provide better classification performance than other considered models.
+First of all, three special gate mechanisms make it possible for ConvLSTM to take full use of both the spatial and spectral information of HSIs than CNN that is operated by the traditional method based on the sliding window.
+What's more, the implementations of the gate mechanisms in ConvLSTM are extended from one-dimensional to multi-dimensional convolution operation, which enables ConvLSTM to better preserve and capture spatial context information of HSIs, and fuse the spatial and spectral information more effectively than LSTM.
+Specifically, on the one hand, compared with 2-D CNN, SaCL2DNN improves OA by 0.86\%, 5.03\%, and 4.80\%, respectively, for the Indian Pines, Salinas Valley, and University of Pavia data sets, which can better capture spatial context information from hyperspectral data.
+It should be noted that it is the loss of the spatial information that leads to unsatisfactory performance for SVM and SaLSTM.